VirtuallyCreative/ollie-ui/docs/page4/page4-2.md

 # Sharing work-in-progress

-Why not just put the app on a traditional cloud provider like AWS or Azure?
+When sharing W.I.P applications Ollie strives to be simple so why not just put the app on a traditional cloud provider like AWS or Azure?

 The answer is, you absolutely could.
 Override the `build`, `prebuild`, or `postbuild` scripts or add more for even more options like automated deployment to Azure App Service.

+But Ollie doesn't.

-So, why doesn't Ollie have that out of the box?
-Sharing work-in-progress should be fast - really fast, and free.
+Why doesn't Ollie have that out of the box?

+**Sharing work-in-progress should be fast - really fast, and free.**

 Ollie likes free.